William B. Burnsed Jr. Department of Mechanical Engineering Graduate Program

 Provisional Admission

-Students under provisional admission can apply for the regular status after having a GPA of 3.0 or better on their first 9 graduate credit hours.
-Otherwise, they must have a minimum GPA of 3.0 on the first 15 graduate credit hours or will be dismissed from the program.
+Students under provisional admission can apply for regular status after obtaining a GPA of 3.0 or better on their first 9 graduate credit hours.
+Otherwise, they must have a minimum GPA of 3.0 on the first 15 graduate credit hours or they will be dismissed from the program.

 Course Deficiencies for Non-BSME Applicants